syndesisio/syndesis.io/content/docs/cli.md

 Minishift installation.

-If you want to get a real clean installation use `--full-reset` which deletes the `~/.minishift` directory which holds downloaded artefacts like the ISO image for the Minishift VM.
+If you want to get a real clean installation use `--full-reset` which deletes the `~/.minishift` directory which holds downloaded artifacts like the ISO image for the Minishift VM.
 Using `--full-reset` forces Minishift to re-download all those files.